 Only use A/A testing if you have the time and money for a detailed experiment.

 Multivariate testing is when you make many slight changes between versions of the pages you’re using.
-The purpose of this design is to create the ideal advertisement that you could use for future campaigns.
+The purpose of this design is to create an ideal advertisement that you could use for future campaigns.
 Below is an example of one part of a multivariate test (original above, variate below):

 - Multivariate gives you detailed test results of how variables interact with each other